SoftwareAG/c8y-docs/content/users-guide/optional-services-bundle/cloud-fieldbus.md

 ![New variable](/images/users-guide/cloud-fieldbus/fieldbus-new-variable.png)

+##### To configure a variable

-In the **General** section, specify a name for the variable and a display category.
+1. In the **General** section, specify a name for the variable and a display category.
 Display categories are used to group variables into sections in the visualization.

-In the **Value selection** section, specify from where the value should be extracted:
+2. In the **Value selection** section, specify from where the value should be extracted:

 	* **Index** - Index of the variable in the OD of the device.
 	* **Sub-index** - Sub-index of the variable in the OD of the device.
 	* **Data type** - Type of the variable (e.g. boolean, unsigned).
 	* **Access type** - Access type, e.g. read-only, write-only.

-Depending on the selected access type, the following functionalities may be specified:
+3. Depending on the selected access type, the following functionalities may be specified:

 	* **Show status** - To enable to show the current value in the UI, e.g. in the "Fieldbus device" widget.
 	* **Update status** - To enable to update the current value from the UI, e.g. in the "Fieldbus device" widget.
 If selected, two additional fields **Minimum** and **Maximum** are displayed.
 Using these fields, you can constrain numerical values entered in the widget.
 	* **Send measurement** - To create a measurement whenever the value is changed.
 If selected, you may specify a **Measurement type** and **Measurement series**.
 	* **Raise alarm** - To raise an alarm if a given mask matches with the value of the variable ((value & mask) == mask).
 Additionally, you may specify the type of the alarm raised, its text and its severity.
 	* **Send event** - To send an event each time the value of the register changes.
 If selected, you may specify the type of event and the text in the event.

-In the **Normalization** section, specify a unit to define how the raw value should be transformed before storing it in the platform.
+4. In the **Normalization** section, specify a unit to define how the raw value should be transformed before storing it in the platform.

-Click **Save**.
+5. Click **Save** to save the variable.

 The variable will be listed in the **Variables** section of the device protocol.
 All variables are grouped by the given display category, i.e. variables with the same category are grouped together.

 ![category view](/images/users-guide/cloud-fieldbus/fieldbus-category.png)

-After completing your configuration, click **Save** to save he device protocol configuration.
+After completing your configuration, click **Save** to save the device protocol configuration.

 ##### Importing a CANopen device protocol